fourpastmidnight/git-tfs-scripts/README.md

 > **NOTE**
 > This recipe uses the aliases defined above in this document, as well as a helper
-> script called `git-tfs-merge` to synchronize your local copies of the remote TFS
+> script called `git-tfs-merge-into` to synchronize your local copies of the remote TFS
 > branch with TFS and the centralized Git server and your feature branch and "merge"
 > (check in) your feature branch into the parent (TFS) branch.